ankitaggarwal011/PiScope/README.md

+# PiScope
-# PiScope: Turn your Raspberry Pi into an Oscilloscope/XY Plotter
+*Turn your Raspberry Pi into an Oscilloscope / XY Plotter*

 An **oscilloscope** is a laboratory instrument commonly used to display and analyze the waveform of electronic signals.
 In effect, the device draws a graph of the instantaneous signal voltage as a function of time.